Taweilo/sales-prediction-from-media-spend/README.md

 ## 1. Business Understanding

 ## 2. Data Understanding (Not yet)
-The Wine Quality data was loaded via Jupyter Notebook.
+The Sales & Media Spend data was loaded via Colab.
 The dataset is from Kaggle: https://www.kaggle.com/datasets/harrimansaragih/dummy-advertising-and-sales-data (also please see Dummy Data HSS.csv attached).
 Basic data analysis was performed to identify the shape of data, get column names, find missing values, and generate descriptive statistics.
 The Pearson correlation matrix was calculated to find the pairwise correlation of the columns in the data.
 All columns in the data are visually represented as histograms.
 A correlation heatmap figure was generated to represent the correlation matrix.

 | Name | Modeling Role | Measurement Level| Description|
 | ---- | ------------- | ---------------- | ---------- |